 Why is the variant concerning?
 Several (opens in new tab) studies suggest that gamma is about twofold more transmissible than its parent coronavirus lineage, B.1.1.28, and that gamma infections are associated with a significantly higher viral load than other variants.
 Compared with the original strain of SARS-CoV-2, gamma shows less susceptibility to several monoclonal antibody treatments, including bamlanivimab and etesevimab, according to the CDC.
 And according to a study, published May 12, 2021 in the journal Cell Host & Microbe, the variant also appears relatively resistant to neutralization by convalescent plasma and antibodies drawn from vaccinated people.

 Do vaccines work?
 Moderna's COVID-19 vaccine produces neutralizing antibodies against gamma, although the shot is slightly less effective against the variant than it is against the original strain of the virus, the company announced on June 29.
 The Pfizer vaccine showed similar levels of protection against gamma in a recent study, Business Insider reported; and the single-dose Johnson & Johnson vaccine also produces neutralizing antibodies against the variant, according to a recent statement from the company.

 Variants of interest

 Lambda variant (C.37)

-What is the variant?
-The lambda variant, also known as C.37, was first detected in Peru in August 2020.
-On June 14, the World Health Organization (WHO) designated C.37 a global variant of interest, and dubbed it lambda.
+Where did the variant emerge?
+The lambda variant, also known as C.37, was first detected in Peru in August 2020, according to WHO.
+On June 14, 2021, WHO designated C.37 a global variant of interest, and dubbed it lambda.